enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 - Statistical Inferences.md

 ---
 Stat Inference:
-alias:  (ID questions/Blocks) (Summarize/Answer) (Revise 1-2-3) (Mindmap)
+alias: (Summarize/Answer) (Revise 1-2-3) (Mindmap)
 ---
 What are the different levels of significance?
 	Voxel level
 	Cluster ofvoexesl?
-	Set level? .
+	Set level?
-	1. Voxel level of significance
+	1. What does voxel level of significance implies?
 		There's no correlation between voxel, as there's idnependently activated.
-		This doesn't get information (spatial) about the signal.
+	What type of inf don't we get with VL significance This doesn't get information (spatial) about the signal.
 		Because we smooth that shit out,the activation of the signal will spread to surrounding signals
 	2. Cluster level inference
 		1. what are clusters?
-			A group of contiguous voxels, with the t above a stat.level Uc how do you know a cluster is stat. significant? compare its size to the cluster size threshold k
+			A group of contiguous voxels, with the t above a stat.level Uc how do you know a cluster is stat. significant?
+		If its overall t-threshold is above k
-		Ho do we do decide what cluster and what level of activation are relevant?
+	How do we do decide what cluster and what level of activation are relevant?
 		You find the t-values of every voxels.
 Do a plot by time and define a thresold Uc =krelevant for the cluster.
 		Set the cluster threshold: Not too low nor too high Lack of spatial specificity: You don't know which voxels are significant inside, so not too big cluster.